2023 Twin Cities Spring Break Guide

 So many Easter egg hunts in the Twin Cities!

-Easter is celebrated Sunday, April 9 in 2023.
+Easter is celebrated Sunday, March 31 in 2024 so the weekend before is one to keep on the radar if your kids are interested in egg hunts and bunny meets.
 We keep a GIANT master list of all the Easter egg hunts in the Twin Cities, organized by region of the metro area.
-Browse it to plan ahead for some Easter fun in April!
+Browse it to plan ahead for some Easter fun at the end of the month!

 Easter egg hunts & activities in the Twin cities